khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 #### Using `list`s instead of `set`s

-If you forget to use a `set` and use a `list` or `tuple` instead, FastAPI will still convert it to a `set` and it will work correctly:
+If you forget to use a `set` and use a `list` or `tuple` instead, ReadyAPI will still convert it to a `set` and it will work correctly:

 === "Python 3.10+"